EinarElen/prototype-geometry/README.md

     -   &ldquo;VisAttributes&rdquo;: &ldquo;HcalVis&rdquo;

-<a id="org39199a2"></a>
+<a id="physical_volumes"></a>

 ## Physical volumes

 A physical volume is a logical volume with a position and, optionally, a name and a so-called CopyNumber.
 The CopyNumber should be *unique* for each physical volume.
 In LDMX-sw, the CopyNumber is used to identify which readout-channels a given physical volume corresponds to so some care must be taken when working on the geometry to ensure that the position of the physical volume and the corresponding CopyNumber aligns.
-For details see [Notes on the CopyNumber](#orgdd24d48).
+For details see [Notes on the CopyNumber](#copy_numbers).

 -   The physical volume representing the prototype volume is unnamed
     -   Mother volume: `World`